 What it does

-Audio Jam is an AI-powered practice tool for musicians.
-Its core function is to take any song and separate it into individual instrument tracks like vocals, guitar, bass, and drums.
-This allows users to isolate, loop, and slow down specific parts of a song to learn them more effectively.
-The app also automatically analyzes and displays chords and generates tablature, creating an all-in-one environment for practice and transcription.
+Audio Jam is an AI-powered tool designed for musicians who want to learn, practice, or remix songs.
+Its core function is to take any audio file and separate it into individual instrument tracks, such as vocals, guitar, bass, and drums.
+It also analyzes and displays the song's chords in real-time, allowing users to isolate, loop, and slow down sections to master difficult parts.

 Where it shines